-No TMDLs have been established in the permit area to date that impact co-permittee MS4s.
+City of Selah discharges to a waterbody with a TMDL.
 The co-permittees participate in TMDLs under development as members of technical advisory groups, including the Yakima Area Creeks projects.

 1. Co-permittees will identify TMDL projects that may involve their MS4 discharges.
-2. Co-permittees will participate as Technical Advisory Group members during the TMDL process.
+2. Co-permittees will comply with TMDL requirements.
+3. Co-permittees will participate as Technical Advisory Group members during the TMDL process.